oracle-livelabs/oci/oci-stack-monitoring-fundamentals/metric-extensions/metric-extensions.md

 ### Objectives

 * Review the process of creating a Metric Extension
-* Review the process of testing a Metric Extension
-* Review the process of publishing a Metric Extension
-* Navigate to a host home page to review the memory usage by user on a host
+* Review the memory usage of all users on a host

 ### Prerequisites